New South Wales water programs in the Murray–Darling Basin

 The Australian Government provided funding of $4 million to upgrade the Clarence Water Transfer System, allowing the increased use of excess water from Clarence Colliery.
 The project aimed to improve the security of Lithgow's water supply by supplementing potable water supplies and offsetting water that would ordinarily be drawn from Oberon Dam.

 Liverpool Plains Regional Water Supply Strategy

 Liverpool Plains Shire Council was the lead recipient for a consortium of councils covering the regions of Liverpool Plains and Gunnedah.
 The project undertook a review of the issues affecting water security and management in the Gunnedah and Liverpool Plains communities now and in the future.
 The review included studies into water availability and options to better manage water resources.
 It also examined the socio-economic importance of water use and undertake a review of existing water supply and management infrastructure, as well as future water needs.

 Orange Emergency Pipeline project

 Funding of $20 million was committed to the NSW Government in March 2011 towards Orange City Council's water security project involving construction of a 39 km pipeline from the Macquarie River to the Suma Park Dam at Orange.
 The pipeline provides Orange with a secure water supply for the future by connecting the city's existing water infrastructure to the Macquarie River.
 The NSW Government co-contributed $18.2 million towards the project and the Orange City Council $8.8 million.
 The project has been completed and the pipeline opened on 2 July 2015.

 See Macquarie River to Orange Pipeline project – Orange Water Security for details.

 Water Management Partnership Agreement for New South Wales

-Water Management Partnership Agreement was completed between the Commonwealth and New South Wales.
+In 2010 a Water Management Partnership Agreement was completed between the Commonwealth and New South Wales.